carissamelanson/tiy_assignments/final_project/final-project.md

 Austin, Texas has a great Design and Development community that is open to sharing knowledge.
 I plan on creating a platform where Austin Design and Development professionals who are interested in being mentors and sharing their industry knowledge and skills can be paired with students, young professionals and others who are seriously interested in learning.
 Then the mentees can pay it forward and become mentors, creating a cycle of knowledge sharing.

-Like the old adage says, "Teach a man to fish, and you feed him for a lifetime."
+Like the old adage says, "Teach a man to fish, and you feed him for a lifetime"

 ## Project Issues and Goals
 Potential issues: